abhiravredox/secrets-manager-POC/README.md

 # Secrets Manager - Django GSoC
-A gist about the crux of this prototype is available <a href='https://gist.github.com/abhiravredox/cfb9fd5e8f9af6a1274a2cb68d7de05a'>here</a> as the Djnago community may not have the time to look at all the code.
+A gist about the crux of this prototype is available <a href='https://gist.github.com/abhiravredox/cfb9fd5e8f9af6a1274a2cb68d7de05a'>here</a> as the Django community may not have the time to look at all the code.
 The part explaing important files is available in this README as well.

 ## About this POC